aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

 * Install the necessary runtimes and tools.
 * Create an S3 bucket, download the Stable Diffusion XL-Turbo foundation model from [HuggingFace](https://huggingface.co/stabilityai/sdxl-turbo){:target="_blank"}, and place it in the bucket.
-* Create an EBS snapshot containing the SD Web UI image using our provided sample image.
+* *(Optional)* Create an EBS snapshot for container image caching, or use the default SOCI Parallel Pull + instance store for fast startup.
 * Create a Stable Diffusion guidance with the SD Web UI runtime.

 {: .new-title }